Introducing Advizzo’s home energy reports for Obligated Parties in Ireland

 - Information – Home energy report and shower energy monitor.

 Advizzo’s home energy report support

 Information is an extremely important facet when it comes to encouraging homeowners to consider their energy consumption – perhaps for the first time.
-For adoption of energy efficiency measures to take place, homeowners need to better understand their one energy use and be nudged’ into adopting new behaviours and measures.
+For adoption of energy efficiency measures to take place, homeowners need to better understand their one energy use and be nudged’ into adopting new behaviors and measures.

 For the purposes of the EEOS, OPs can gain energy credits by providing homeowners with ‘information’ in the form of home energy reports – an area that Advizzo specialises in.
-We combine data & behavioural science to deliver improved customer engagement solutions for all utilities.
+We combine data & behavioral science to deliver improved customer engagement solutions for all utilities.

 EEOS home energy reports must include:

-- Personalised comparisons – comparing a homeowner’s energy use (based on electrical consumption as dictated on the dwellings bi-monthly energy bill) against a group of no more than 200 similar households (e.g. by location, size, etc.)
+- Personalized comparisons – comparing a homeowner’s energy use (based on electrical consumption as dictated on the dwellings bi-monthly energy bill) against a group of no more than 200 similar households (e.g. by location, size, etc.)

 - A minimum of six energy reports issued per year to the occupants of the dwelling.
 The energy reports should follow the issuing of an energy bill and reference the energy usage during that period.